-Your healthcare professional should plan your treatment with you and your family.
+Your doctor should plan your treatment with you and your family.
 Some patients may be asked to see a kidney doctor, called a nephrologist.
-A kidney dietitian may be helpful too.
+A dietitian may be helpful too.
 The following things can help your kidneys work better and last longer: